marrink-lab/vermouth-martinize/doc/source/tutorials/go_models.rst

    -go-up GO_UP          Maximum distance (nm) above which contacts are removed. (default: 1.1) -go-res-dist GO_RES_DIST
-                         Minimum graph distance (similar sequence distance) below which contacts are removed. (default: 3)
+                         Minimum graph distance (similar sequence distance) below which contacts are removed. (default: 3) -go-write-file [GO_WRITE_FILE]
+                        Write out contact map to file if calculating as part of Martinize2. (default: None)

-To add a Gō model to your protein, the first step is to calculate the contact map of your protein by uploading it to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_.
+To add a Gō model to your protein, the first step is to calculate the contact map of your protein.

-The contact map is then used in your martinize2 command:
+The contact map can be obtained in two ways.
+Firstly, by uploading it to the `web server <http://pomalab.ippt.pan.pl/GoContactMap/>`_, and downloading the associated ``contact_map.out`` file.
+Alternatively, with a version of Martinize2 ≥ 0.13.0 the contact map can be calculated directly without the need for any external processes.
+While the implementations of the contact algorithm are identical, the Martinize2 implementation may be relatively slow for larger systems.
+Typically for proteins with fewer than 1000 residues, the calculation of the contact map as part of Martinize2 will add up to a minute of extra calculation.
+Note that while the implementations of the main algorithm are identical, there may be small differences in the resulting contact map files due to assumptions the server makes about the format of input pdb files, which the implementation in Martinize2 overcomes.
+If you want to check the contact map that Martinize2 has calculated, you can write it out using the ``-go-write-file`` argument.
+While the contact map files may have small differences, it is likely that they will still result in the same non-bonded file outputs, a result of how symmetrical contacts are further identified in the definition of the Gō model.

+The go model is then applied to the protein using the ``-go`` argument of martinize2.
+If you have used a contact map from the server, give the path to the contact map file as the argument:

 ``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -go contact_map.out``

+Otherwise the contact map is calculated as part of Martinize2 by just specifying the ``-go`` argument:

+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -go``

 Without any further additions, this will: